skohub-io/skohub-blog/content/blog/2023-11-22-shacl-shape/index.md

 Severity of error:  http://www.w3.org/ns/shacl#Violation
 ```

+### Community

+Thanks to a lightning talk held by Adrian Pohl at [SWIB23](https://swib.org/swib23/programme.html) we got some attention to the shape.
+Suggestions made Jakob Voß, Osma Suominen and Antoine Isaac already greatly improved the shape.
+Further suggestions and improvements are highly welcomed as well as your use cases for such a shape.

 ## Outlook

 We were quite a bit surprised that we did not find any usable existing SKOS SHACL shape.